YashAnalyst47/Ikea_Retail_Sales_Analysis--SQL/README.md

 ## SQL Queries & Analysis

-All SQL queries developed for this project are available in the `queries.sql` file.
+All SQL queries developed for this project are available in the `Analysis.sql` file.
 The queries demonstrate advanced SQL skills, including:

 - Aggregations with `GROUP BY`.
 - Filtering data using `WHERE` and `HAVING`.